What is Bereavement Leave?

 Loss affects our ability to focus on work and often leaves us feeling overwhelmed.
 It’s an inevitable part of life, but many businesses don’t understand the importance of providing bereavement leave for their employees.

 The fact is, bereavement leave isn’t a legal necessity but most businesses should offer their staff time off to deal with losing a loved one.
-You don’t have to include bereavement time off in an employees contract, but most specialists recommend that you offer some type of leave during difficult times.
+You don’t have to include bereavement time off in an employee's contract, but most specialists recommend that you offer some type of leave during difficult times.
 In some cases, employers grant time off but refuse their employees bereavement pay.

 Not giving your employees bereavement leave might increase employee disengagement and higher employee turnover rates.
 Also, not offering this might have a negative impact on the overall employee experience.
+If you're interested in learning via video, then watch below.
+Otherwise, skip ahead.

 Here’s everything you need to know about bereavement leave.